suebeale/suebeale/README.md

 - 💬 Ask me about databases, web development
 - 📫 How to reach me: suebeale@gmail.com
 - 😄
-- ⚡ Fun fact: Games for Learning
+- ⚡ Fun fact: I create Games for Learning